Adam-Thometz/Reptifeed/README.md

 REACT_APP_BASE_URL=YOUR_HEROKU_BACKEND_URL npm run build
 ```

 Make sure the URL doesn't end with a slash.
-Otherwise, communications won't be made formatted correctly and it won't work.
+Otherwise, backend/API calls won't be formatted correctly and it won't work.

 Now type: